-- Talk with your child about your suspicions. - Review what is on your child's computer.
-If you don't know how, seek advice from a knowledgeable person. - Use the Caller ID service to determine who is contacting your child. - Remove the computer from your child's bedroom. - Immediately contact your local or state police, the FBI, or the National Center for Missing and Exploited Children, should an alarming event occur via the Internet.
+- Talk with your child about your concerns. - Review what is on your child's computer.
+If you don't know how, seek advice from a knowledgeable person. - Use the Caller ID service to determine who is contacting your child.

+Immediately contact

+your local, state, or

+federal authorities, or

+the National Center

+for Missing and

+Exploited Children,

+should an alarming event

+occur via the Internet.